2xic-archive/Reverse-engineering-tool/README.md

 #	Work in progress / ideas
 -	unicorn support
-	-	see what each instruction has done to the memory and other registers
-		-	basically like gdb break on every instruction
-	-	rewind, go to the previous state just by moving the arrow keys(like QIRA)...
 	-	only see where you have been in a binary with dynamic code grapths!
-	-	custom strace!
-Since I have to code all the syscalls, I can eaisly monitor them!
-Monitoring syscalls should make finding bugs like use after free easier!
-		-	will write support for this in the db soon.
+	- 	smoother emulation
 -	**integrate dwarf data**
 	-	you don't need a decompiler when you have dwarf!
 		-	I migth try to write parts of a decompiler, would be fun!